Everything you need to know about how to make sure your clients are paying their invoices on time and how to deal with those that don't.

 Once you’ve found a legitimate lender to apply with, there are a few simple things you can do to increase your chances of getting approved, besides being organized of course.

 - Do Research and Shop Around for Lenders.
 There are many different lenders catered to all types of borrowers.
 Some have stricter qualification standards, such as a high credit score.
 If you don’t have a high score, there are other lenders out there that don’t use your credit score as a deciding factor.
-Just make sure to read customer reviews and look for that lender in the Better Business Bureau database to confirm that they are a real company.

 - Calculate your Debt-to-Income Ratio.
 This is a good way for both you and your lender to know if you are financially stable enough to deal with the cost of a loan.
 Add together the average total cost of your monthly loan payments and other debts, then divide it by your regular monthly income.
 You’ll then have your debt-to-income ratio.
 Ideally, your ratio should come out to 30-35%, lower if possible.
 If your ratio is higher than that, it might be a better idea to hold off on applying until you and or your spouse can increase your income or find another way to lower it.